Tarrant County Homestead Exemption

 Required documents: Report of casualty from the armed services, marriage license, and Texas ID.
 (Source: Tarrant Appraisal District Homestead Exemption page; Application PDF.)

-Surviving Spouse of a First Responder Killed in the Line of Duty: 100% homestead exemption
+Surviving Spouse of a First Responder Killed in the Line of Duty

 Required documents: Documentation that the death occurred in the line of duty per ERS of Texas, marriage license, and Texas ID.
 (Source: Tarrant Appraisal District Homestead Exemption page; Application PDF.)

-TAD emphasizes that incomplete applications or missing required documents can lead to denial.
-Use this checklist to avoid the most common issues:
+TAD states that incomplete applications or missing required documents can lead to denial.
+Use this checklist to avoid common issues:

 Match your ID address to the property address exactly.
-The chief appraiser is prohibited from allowing a homestead exemption unless the addresses match (with narrow exceptions and possible waivers for certain active duty military members/spouses or specific license holders).
+The chief appraiser is prohibited from allowing a homestead exemption unless the addresses match, with narrow exceptions and possible waivers for certain active duty military members or spouses and specific license holders.

-Answer occupancy questions fully: Provide the date you began occupying the property as your principal residence and supply the complete address of your previous residence.
+Answer occupancy questions fully: provide the date you began occupying the property as your principal residence and the complete address of your previous residence.

-Disclose other residential properties you own in Texas and whether you’re claiming an exemption elsewhere; for another county, include documentation verifying removal of any existing homestead exemption there.
+Disclose other residential properties you own in Texas and whether you are claiming an exemption elsewhere; for another county, include documentation verifying removal of any existing homestead exemption there.

-Report income-producing use if any portion of the homestead is used for income; provide the percentage.
+Report income-producing use if any portion of the homestead is used for income, and provide the percentage.

-Sign and date the application and understand the penalty for false statements (Texas Penal Code § 37.10).
+Sign and date the application and understand the penalty for false statements under Texas Penal Code § 37.10.
 (Source: Application PDF.)

-If you want a quick official overview of forms that may be relevant to your filing (including supplemental affidavits referenced in the application), TAD keeps them compiled under All Forms.
+If you need an official overview of related forms, including supplemental affidavits referenced in the application, TAD keeps them under All Forms.

 Link: All Forms

 Heir property means at least one owner claims the property as a residence homestead and ownership came through a will, transfer on death deed, or intestacy.
-If you aren’t identified on a recorded instrument as an owner, you’ll need to provide:
+If you are not identified on a recorded instrument as an owner, you will need to provide:

 An affidavit establishing your ownership interest (Form 50-114-A referenced in the application materials),